ben-marshall/awesome-open-hardware-verification/README.md

 include:
 - [Tools](#Tools) which contain or implement verification related functionality
 - [Testbench Frameworks](#Frameworks) which make writing testbenches easier
+- [Projects](#Projects) which are good examples of free/open hardware verification efforts
 - [Verification Guides](#Guides) and blog posts on how to actually go about verifying a hardware design
 - [Conferences](#Conferences) where new work on open source hardware verification is talked about